aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>
 **Most recent update**

-The C firmware code now ncludes PSRAM support for temporary storage of  measurments data (buffer).
+The C firmware code now includes PSRAM support for temporary storage of  measurments data (buffer).
 The 1.69" Display is now also available and a standard layout design and configuration is now shown when the smart DAQ is powered.

+A new PCB design layout made to fit a well known waterproof acrylic enclosure, is available with new DAQ capabilities.
+This new PCB design dimensions is the one selected to move forward on this sci. researh project.

 <br>
 <br>